- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 For thyroid nodules, ultrasound is used to guide a biopsy needle into the thyroid nodule to obtain a confident sampling of the cells within it.

 Expert ultrasound can also help confirm a diagnosis of papillary thyroid cancer which has spread to the lymph nodes of the neck.
 The expert ultrasonographer will look for multiple changes.
-Although many unskilled observers would believe that size is a major issue, but in fact it is not.
+Although many unskilled observers would believe that size is a major issue, but it actually is not.
 High resolution ultrasound can detect a diagnosis of papillary thyroid cancer spread to lymph nodes as small as 1-2 mm (the size of a tip of a ball point pen).
 When looking at the lymph nodes in the neck with ultrasound, the following are important criteria which may lead to a FNA needle biopsy to confirm disease.

 - Full of rounded lymph nodes